zapod838/Falcon-9/README.md

 ### Summary

 This project is a part of IBM's Data Science Professional Certification on Coursera.
 Throughout this project, conducted an in-depth analysis of SpaceX, known for significantly reducing aerospace manufacturing and launch costs by over 50%, with projections of a 99% reduction upon the completion of the Starship project.
-Then explored how SpaceX cleverly cut costs and shook up the market by creating a reusable first-stage rocket booster, which makes up 70% of the rocket's total cost, showing that smart technology can also be cost-effective.
-Further dove into a fun and insightful data project using Wikipedia and the SpaceX API, exploring data with the goal of predicting booster landings on drone ships.

 The analysis seeks to explore and validate SpaceX’s cost-effectiveness and the feasibility of their reusable booster technology in sustaining long-term market leadership and cost-efficient space exploration.
 Finally, achieved certification in Data Science from IBM, which was pursued and completed within six months, demonstrating a commitment to continual learning and skill application.